Nala creates its own nala-sources.list file located at /etc/apt/sources.list.d/nala-sources.list. This is documented for the nala fetch command.

 Custom approach

 Another approach I've recently followed is to simply use the default national mirrors from your neighboring countries as Nala mirrors.
-In this way you're sure that it's only the official mirrors that are used, and an added bonus is that they also provide both updates
+In this way you're sure that it's only the official mirrors that are used, and an added bonus is that they also provide both updates, security and backports branches as well - AND they also provide ubuntu-ports for other architectures.

 # Sources file built for nala